 You can define a message to add to the DRC report when violations are encountered.
-By default, the message created by the create_drc_violation command in the Tcl checker
+By default, the message created by the create drc violation command in the Tcl checker procedure is passed upward to the DRC object.
+In this case, any message defined by create drc violation is simply passed through to the DRC report.

 The DRC object features the is_enabled property that can be set to TRUE or FALSE using the set_property command.
 When a new rule check is created, the is_enabled property is set to TRUE as a default.
-Set the is_enabled property to FALSE to disable the DRC from being used when report_drc is run.
+Set the is_enabled property to FALSE to disable the DRC from being used when report drc is run.